dadam1026/Carbon-Farming-1/README.md

 Getting Started
 We created a protoype for users to upload a zipped folder with an image to measure its carbon footprint.
 The output will be a dashboard reporting the emissions statistics and further analysis.
+You can run the demo app with:
+$ streamlit run app.py

+Here is a demonstration of the app:

+Data Sourcing & Processing
+To prototype our idea, we took timelapsed deforestation images from Google Earth Engine of Rondonia, Brazil, Nuflo de Chavez, Brazil, Toliara annd Saint Augustin, Madagascar, and Olam Farm in Nigeria.
+We strived for geographic diveristy and looked for changes in sustainable practices over time.

+we then used a pre-trained ResNNet-50 modelto generate numerical values for measuring cover crop analysis, conservation tillage verififcation, and an analysis on vegetaton & livestock indigenous to the area of the inputted image.